The Effigies: History

-The history of The Effigies develops in discernible periods, each marked by a different lead guitarist.

-The original lineup consisted of John Kezdy (vocals), Earl "Oil" Letiecq (guitar), Paul Zamost (bass) and Steve Economou (drums).
-The first 2 EPs were recorded by noted Chicago sound engineer Timothy Powell and featured a raw but powerful guitar driven sound.
-1984's For Ever Grounded found the band moving away from its hardcore roots, and was the last recording to feature Letiecq.

-In 1985 Robert O’Connor came on board as lead guitarist and this second lineup released two LPs, Fly on a Wire, and Ink.
-These albums were engineered and co-produced with the band by Iain Burgess.
+The history of The Effigies develops in three discernible periods, each marked by a different lead guitarist.
+The Effigies' original lineup consisted of John Kezdy (vocals), Earl "Oil" Letiecq (guitar), Paul Zamost (bass) and Steve Economou (drums).
+In 1984 Robert O’Connor replaced Letiecq as lead guitarist and this second lineup released two LPs, Fly on a Wire, and Ink.
+These albums were engineered and co-produced with the band by Iain Burgess, and were distinguished from the recordings of the first lineup by their sublimated aggression and comparatively muted rhythms.
+They also hinted at another growing division in the band.
+As Burgess put it, "they got a lot of heat for the change in musical direction to some degree on the latter two albums that I worked on, Ink and Fly on a Wire.
+I think both of which have some really f*****g good songs on them, and some are, well, in my opinion, just not all that marvelous.
+I think John (Kezdy) would say the same thing.
+I'm sure he likes all the songs, but some of it we could have done better."
+It was at this stage the band began getting tagged with the ill-fitting post-punk and post-hardcore labels.

 After a 1986 breakup Kezdy reunited with Letiecq and added Chris Bjorklund (Strike Under, Bloodsport) (bass) and Joe Haggerty (drums).
 In 1988, Letiecq departed again to form the band Jack Scratch with Dave Bergeron, formerly of Bloodsport.
 Bjorklund moved to guitar and Tom Woods became the Effigies' bassist.
 Coincidentally, Bjorklund, Haggerty, and Woods had comprised the rest of Bloodsport.
 In 1990, the Effigies called it quits and Kezdy pursued a career as an attorney.
 The original line up reunited for a one-off show in 1992.
 They came together again in late 1995 and early 1996 to play a few Chicago shows to celebrate the reissue of their Remains Nonviewable compilation CD on Touch and Go Records.